 “I tried!
 I did everything you taught me, but he knocked me down … he attacked ….”
 How easily Catface had torn through his defenses, though Acorn had prided himself on how well he’d been learning to fight.
 “He was just too fast ….”
 Acorn’s voice trailed away.
 I sound like an idiot, making excuses.

 Shagbark stepped into the ashes and fish guts and sniffed his scar.
 “I apologize for my sharp words,” he murmured.
 “Seeing that mark on your forehead has utterly astounded me.
 I had trained you in the Qelvska’s way.
 You fought brilliantly against Lightpaw tonight.
 And then, not even a quarter-night later, this happens.”

 Acorn made himself meet Shagbark’s gaze.
 Even now, when he was sick with shame, he would not look away like a weakling.

-Outlander’s Scar is available on Amazon — and the second book in the series, Wandering Stars, will be coming out soon.
+Outlander’s Scar is available on Amazon — and the next two books in the series, Wandering Stars and Silverlady Descends, are also available.
+Binge!!!